 - Turnover: The number one reason some leaves is their boss.
 What is the total turnover for their team this year?
 And how many have voluntarily turned vs. involuntary?
 Are you losing A players due to poor sales manager?
 Lack of great coaching and development is the number one reason sales managers lose A players.

 - Lost Selling time (a.k.a: Open Selling Weeks): You can’t make the number if you have open sales territories.
-The number of selling weeks lost in a quarter or year has a direct reflection on that SM to hit the quota.
+The number of selling weeks lost in a quarter or year has a direct reflection on the Sales Managers ability to hit the quota.
 Do they have more than 6 lost selling weeks in any one quarter?
 If so, you have a problem.

 - Sales Team Quota Disparity: Have many people on the team made quota?
 Is one guy saving the day?
 This is a tell-tale sign of a root problem.
 Disparity equates to long term success.